 Signs and symptoms

 The one symptom experienced by everyone with fibromyalgia is pain.
 This pain can be described in various ways, such as an ache, a sharp pain, a throbbing or a burning feeling.
 The pain is felt throughout the body and on both sides of the body.
 The pain can move from one part of the body to another.
-The amount of pain experienced can vary throughout the day and can also worsen with a change in weather, increase in stress, noise, activity and lack of sleep.
+The amount of pain experienced can vary throughout the day and can also worsen with a change in weather; increase in stress, noise, and activity; and lack of sleep.

 Many people with fibromyalgia experience sleep problems.
 There are a number of stages of normal sleep ranging from light to deep sleep.
 It seems that people with fibromyalgia often lack the deep restorative stages of sleep and often wake feeling unrefreshed.
 Over half of people with fibromyalgia experience symptoms such as irritability, forgetfulness, lack of concentration, mood changes, anxiety and depression

 - Migraine and tension headaches